manyducksco/dolla/README.md

 If you've ever used React before (and chances are you have if you're interested in obscure frameworks like this one) this should look very familiar to you.

 The biggest difference is that the Counter function runs only once when the component is mounted.
 All updates after that point are a direct result of the `$count` signal being updated.

-You'll notice that signals are typically named with a `$` at the beginning to indicate that they contain special values that may change over time.

 ## Advanced Componentry